 Police and firefighter/paramedics from Arlington Heights responded about 1:30 a.m.
 Saturday, October 10, 2020 to a report of a trash can fire in the block of 2000 East Euclid Avenue in Arlington Heights.

-A passerby pulled a burning “toter” hard plastic garbage can away from under an attached garage soffit at a house on Euclid Avenue, just east of Prindle Avenue.
-The passerby pulled the garbage can away from the garage wile the can was burning, and while residents in the neighborhood were sleeping unaware of the fire.
+A passerby pulled a burning “toter” hard plastic garbage can away from under an attached garage soffit at a house on Euclid Avenue, just east of Prindle Avenue — preventing the fire from spreading to the house.
+The passerby pulled the garbage can away from the garage while the can was burning, and while residents in the neighborhood were sleeping unaware of the fire.

 Soot was just starting to collect on the soffit of the attached garage as firefighters arrived on the scene.
 Without the detection of the fire and the action by the passerby, the trash can fire could have extended to the attached garage soffit, and could have started a house fire.